Copyright 2016 Biomedical Microdevices Laboratory

 devices, and instruments that address critical

-needs in public health, facilitate scientific inquiry,
+needs in public health and facilitate the

-and advance understanding in areas of medical
+advancement of understanding in areas of medical

 relevance.
 We invite you to peruse our site and